Legacy

 Favorite Group: Cathedrals (no doubt)

-Favorite Hobby/Interest: I love playing racquetball, politics, and vacationing.
+Favorite Hobby/Interest: I love playing racquetball, politics,

 Favorite Scripture: Jeremiah 29:11